payu-india/CMS-Chatbot/docs/Chargeback/chargeback-dashboard/respond-to-chargebacks/contest-chargeback-on-dashboard.md

 ***

-###Transaction already refunded
+### Transaction already refunded

+1. Enter the comments in the **Comments** field.
-Enter the following details based on selection:
+2. Enter the following details based on selection:

 <Tab title="Customer withdrawn the chargeback">
   Enter the following details: